Chair

 Marcela Santos

-Marcela Santos is a Psychologist with Masters in Social Inclusion of People with Disabilities.
-Her dad lived with ALS for 16 years, and she was one of his primary caregivers.
-Her dad had a very positive outlook on ALS and the way he embraced it was passed to his daughter.
-Her father, Alfredo Santos recently passed away on February 8th 2020.
-She has dedicated all her academic and professional life to the care of people with disabilities in Colombia in public and private entities and NGOs.
-She has been a volunteer psychologist providing psychotherapy at no cost to PALS and their CALS in Colombia since 2014.
-Besides her academic history and professional experience, the personal experience with her dad, allows her to give a much more meaningful care to PALS & CALS.
+She has dedicated her academic and professional life to the care of people with disabilities in Colombia in public and private entities, and NGOs.
+She has been a volunteer psychologist providing psychotherapy at no cost to people living with ALS/MND and their caregivers in Colombia since 2014.
+Besides her academic history and professional experience, the personal experience with her father allows her to give a much more meaningful care.

 ALS Association of Colombia (ACELA)